 As for different marketplaces you can sell on, some popular options include:

-- Poshmark – One of the best marketplaces for selling clothing, shoes, and accessories.
+- Poshmark – One of the best marketplaces for selling watches, clothing, shoes, and accessories.

 - Mercari – A fast and simple selling app that’s popular for apparel, electronic, and home goods.

-- Sideline Swap – Great for selling used and new sports apparel or equipment.
+- Sideline Swap – Great for selling used and new sports equipment or apparel.

 - OfferUp – A popular selling app like Facebook Marketplace for electronics, clothing, home goods, and more.